-Description Partner These partners are listed in the Code of Virginia as official partners of the Southwest Virginia Higher Education Center.
+Partner Description These partners are listed in the Code of Virginia as official partners the Southwest Virginia Higher Education Center.
 The president or president's designee is a voting member of the Southwest Virginia Higher Education Center Board of Trustees.
-In addition to these institutions, Virginia Commonwealth University and East Tennessee Colleges and Universities -State University offer Master's degree programs at the Southwest Virginia Higher Education Center.
-King College, based in Bristol, TN, UVA, UVA-Wise, VHCC, ODU, offers a bachelors degree in Chemistry; beginning in January 2008, they VT, RU, E&H and VI will start a MBA program.
-The nine institutions that provide courses and degree programs at the Southwest Virginia Higher Education Center work collaboratively with the Center's Executive Director to determine the workforce needs in the region and to provide the programs at a time and place that is convenient for adult students.
+In addition to these institutions, Virginia Commonwealth University and East Tennessee State University offer Master's degree programs at the Southwest Virginia Higher Education Center.
+King College, based in Bristol, The offers a bachelors degree in Chemistry; beginning in January 2008, will start a MBA program.
+The nine institutions that provide courses degree programs at the Southwest Virginia Higher Education Center work collaboratively with the Center's Executive Director to determine the workforce needs in the region and to provide the programs at a and place that is convenient for adult students. e N, they s and er ine